What is the goal of this project?

 Who is behind this project?

-The Center for Gun Violence Reporting resides within the Institute for Community Engagement and Civic Leadership at Community College of Philadelphia, with support from the Philadelphia COVID-19 Community Information Fund.
 The Credible Messenger Project has been made possible with support from the Independence Public Media Foundation.
-The center and project are being directed by Jim MacMillan of The Initiative for Better Gun Violence Reporting.
+The Philadelphia Center for Gun Violence Reporting is the main project of The Initiative for Better Gun Violence Reporting.

 This is a developing project and we want your feedback: Please contact us with any questions, concerns or recommendations.